SMByC/ThRasE/docs/README.md

 1. **Thematic with paletted or singleband pseudocolor on the fly**:

     You can use any raster (of byte or integer as data type) with specific style loaded (from Qgis project or qml file style) or done on the fly in Qgis.
-Go to `properties` of the raster, then go to `style`, select `Paletted/Unique values` or `Singleband pseudocolor` and generate the desired pixel-value/color associated (manually or generated automatically using the several options that Qgis have to do this) with only one requirement: **the pixel-values associated must be integers**.
+Go to `properties` of the raster, then go to `style`, select `Paletted/Unique values` or `Singleband pseudocolor` (using `Exact` `Interpolation`) and generate the desired pixel-value/color associated (manually or generated automatically using the several options that Qgis have to do this) with only one requirement: **the pixel-values associated must be integers**.

     > *Optional:* After configure the style in Qgis for the raster is recommended save it in `.qml` Qgis style file, else Qgis save it in temporal file (or on the fly) and if you restart the Qgis and load the raster again you lost the pixel-value/color style associated.
 For save the style go to `Style` menu and click in `Save as default` Qgis save it in the same place and name of the raster with extension `.qml`.